Summary

 Shigella bacteria can also be spread through sexual contact, especially during oral or oro-anal sex.
 Men who have sex with men are at particular risk.

-Infection can still occur after symptoms have stopped
+Infection can still occur after symptoms have stopped.

-Some people are carriers of shigella, which means that they have the bacteria in their body, but don’t feel sick.
+Some people are carriers of Shigella, which means that they have the bacteria in their body, but don’t feel sick.
 These people can still pass the disease on to others.

-Diagnosis of shigella gastroenteritis
+Diagnosis of shigellosis

-Treatment for shigella gastroenteritis
+Treatment for shigellosis

-Treatment options for shigella gastroenteritis may include:
+Treatment options for shigellosis are mostly supportive and may include:

 - plenty of fluids